 Are you ready to explore and evaluate new earned revenue or fee-for-service opportunities to meet your mission?
 Join us for the Revenue Generator!

 Nonprofit leadership teams who have identified one or more earned revenue opportunities they want to assess and evaluate.
-This cohort-based program is limited to six teams of 3-5 leaders each, ensuring an intimate experience with lots of individual feedback from instructors.
+This cohort-based program is limited to eight teams of 3-5 leaders each, ensuring an intimate experience with lots of individual feedback from instructors.